danieldin95/openlan-py/ope/README.md

-# Multi-OPE
+# Multiple OPE
-If the ope discover new host, it must shares this host to memcached, and other ope will find frame's destination which cpe belongs to by memcached.
-When one cpe startup, it must establish fully connection to all ope as known.
+If the ope discover new host, it must shares this host to octl.
+And the octl will forward this message to other ope.
+When one cpe startup, it must establish fully connection to all ope has same systemid.

-                           memcached
+                              octl
                                |
                  ----------------------------
                  |             |            |